WebberZone/top-10/readme.txt

 * New: Multisite support.
 If you're using multisite and have previously activated Top 10 on individual blogs in the network, then head over to **Top 10 Settings** and import the counts from the old Top 10 1.x tables to the new Top 10 v2.0 tables
 * Fixed: Fix schedule overwrite for the cron job

+= 1.9.10.2 =
+* Fixed: Schedules were overwritten when activating the maintenance cron job

 = 1.9.10.1 =
 * Fixed: Initialisation error for new installs